-As you can see below, Q2 Holdings's revenue growth has been strong over the last two years, growing from quarterly revenue of $103.8 million in Q3 FY2020, to $144.7 million.
+As you can see below, Q2 Holdings's revenue growth has been solid over the last two years, growing from quarterly revenue of $109 million in Q4 FY2020, to $146.5 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Q2 Holdings's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 46.1% in Q3.
+Q2 Holdings's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 45.2% in Q4.

-That means that for every $1 in revenue the company had $0.46 left to spend on developing new products, marketing & sales and the general administrative overhead.
+That means that for every $1 in revenue the company had $0.45 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, Q2 Holdings's gross margin is still poor for a SaaS business.
 It's vital that the company continues to improve this key metric.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
 Q2 Holdings's free cash flow came in at $39.3 million in Q4, up 10.5% year on year.

 Q2 Holdings has generated $17.9 million in free cash flow over the last twelve months, 3.16% of revenues.
 This FCF margin is a result of Q2 Holdings asset lite business model, and provides it with at least some cash to invest in the business without depending on capital markets.